danielgural/optimal_confidence_threshold/README.md

 This plugin is a Python plugin that allows for you to find the optimal confidence threshold for deploying your models!

-🔎 Find tthe magic number in one click!
+🔎 Find the magic number in one click!

 ## Installation